kurtmckee/feedparser/README.rst

 Testing
 =======

-Feedparser has an extensive test suite, powered by tox.
+Feedparser has an extensive test suite, powered by Tox.
 To run it, type this:

 ..  code-block:: shell

     $ python -m venv venv
     $ source venv/bin/activate  # or "venv\bin\activate.ps1" on Windows
-    (venv) $ python -m pip install --upgrade pip (venv) $ python -m pip install poetry
+    (venv) $ python -m pip install --upgrade pip (venv) $ python -m pip install tox
-    (venv) $ poetry update
     (venv) $ tox

 This will spawn an HTTP server that will listen on port 8097.
 The tests will